Ghomist/carronut-ui/README.md

 ### Auto Import Components and Styles

-In this case, you don't need to import components and styles manually. **But be cautious that the component will be lack of type hints (and autocompletion)**.
+In this case, you don't need to import components and styles manually.
+We use [unplugin-vue-components](https://github.com/unplugin/unplugin-vue-components) and [unplugin-auto-import](https://github.com/unplugin/unplugin-auto-import) to auto import components and styles.

+**Be cautious that** the type definition will be generated only when these conditions are met:

+- The component is used in `<template>`.
+- No import statement is written manually.
+- Vite is launched.
+  - If using dev mode, you need refresh the page to trigger the vite plugin.
+  - If using build mode, the type definition will be generated automatically.

 Config in `vite.config.ts`: